 Check if any variables appear only as linear terms in the objective function and do not appear in any linear constraint.
 If so, check for feasibility and boundedness, and fix the variables at their appropriate bounds.

-In the presolve step the algorithm might detect an infeasible or unbounded problem.
-If so, the algorithm halts and issues an appropriate exit message.
+If algorithm detects an infeasible or unbounded problem, it halts and issues an appropriate exit message.

-If the algorithm does not detect an infeasible or unbounded problem in the presolve step, it continues with the other steps.
-At the end, it reconstructs the original problem, undoing any presolve transformations.
+If the algorithm does not detect an infeasible or unbounded problem in the presolve step, it continues, if necessary, with the other steps.
+At the end, the algorithm reconstructs the original problem, undoing any presolve transformations.
 This final step is the postsolve step.

 For details, see Gould and Toint .